have a question?

 Are you open everyday?

 We are usually open 6 days a week, Tuesday to Sunday, closed on Mondays.
-Our week day opening times are 9.30am – 5.30pm, Saturday from 10am – 6pm and Sundays 11am – 4pm.
+From January 2020, our week day and Saturday opening times are 10am – 6pm and Sundays 11am – 4pm.
 On Thursday evenings we are open for adults only from 6pm – 9pm.

 Do you do parties?

 Yes, have a party table which seats up to 10 should you wish to book a pottery painting.
-Our Birthday party package are aimed at children age 7 and above.
+Our Birthday activity packages are aimed at children age 6 and above.
 Check out our birthday activity page for more information.
-Our terms and conditions can be viewed here.

 Can we bring hot food to the studio?